10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 The serene Hugh Taylor Birch State Park exudes calm.
 Boasting a sparkling lagoon, pristine beach, and multiple tropical-tree-lined walking trails, this is the place busy people come to unwind.
 Dubbed "Central Park" by locals, this vast landscape provides visitors with a well-deserved break from the hustle and bustle of city life.

-There’s no limit to the fun that can be had in this expansive park.
-Whether you’re hoping to chillax beachside or work up an appetite by running or biking the trails, there’s something for everyone at Hugh Taylor Birch State Park.
+There's no limit to the fun that can be had in this relaxing place to visit.
+Whether you're hoping to chillax beachside or work up an appetite by running or biking the trails, there's something for everyone at Hugh Taylor Birch State Park.
+Wear appropriate shoes if you're hoping to bike or hike, and pack sandals if you're planning to head to the water.

 While here, guests can rent a kayak, canoe, or stand up paddleboard to steer through the lagoon; strap on rollerblades to skate along the paved paths; or head out fishing – there's boat access from the Intracoastal Waterway.